 Today’s post is a step-by-step showing how I drew a blurred background.

 Although quite long, this tutorial covers only the background.
-Watch for the cat in a few weeks.

 I’m working on Clairefontaine Pastelmat for the first time.
 The color is Sienna, which is very close to the same color as Prismacolor Yellow Ochre.
 Just a bit more orange.